-Regarding pumps, remember to have the correct size of pump.
-We carry two standard sizes of pump.
+Regarding outdoor furnaces, remember to have the correct size of your boiler pump.
+We carry two standard sizes of outdoor wood stove circulating pumps.
 The larger pump is the standard for installation and it is a 1/6 hp pump.
 This pump is strong and powerful and will handle most applications.

-The smaller pump is only 1/25 hp and will work for some home installations if the distance between the boiler and building is less than 75 feet and there are only 2 bottlenecks (such as one filter, and one heat exchanger).
+The smaller pump is only 1/25 hp and will work for some home installations if the distance between the outdoor wood furnace and the building is less than 75 feet and there are only 2 bottlenecks (such as one filter, and one heat exchanger).

-When do you need MORE power than only ONE of our strongest 1/6 hp pump?
+So, when do you need MORE power than only ONE of our strongest 1/6 hp pumps?
 Good question.
-If you are pushing water more than 150 feet and going through more than three bottlenecks, you may need more power...BUT there is a right way to get that power, and many wrong ways!
+If you are pushing water more than 150 feet and going through more than three bottlenecks, you may need more power...BUT there is a right way to get that power and many wrong ways!

 DO NOT add a pump inside the building!
 This seems logical, but it does not work - this pump will get air locked and fail.
 Also, DO NOT think you can use a larger pump.